BMW Extended Warranty Coverage

 Depending on factors like how much you drive, your make and model of BMW, and what region of the country you live in, a manufacturer-backed extended warranty may not have the right amount of coverage to fit your budget and needs.
 As mentioned earlier, aftermarket coverage can provide you with more extended warranty options and greater flexibility.

 If you’re on the fence about getting coverage from BMW itself, we recommend that you ask for free quotes from third-party warranty companies.
-The top-rated providers from our comprehensive review are Endurance, CARCHEX, and Olive – they’re all excellent options.
+The top-rated providers from our comprehensive review are Endurance, Carchex, and CarShield – they’re all excellent options.
 As you research alternative providers, consider customer service scores on sites like the Better Business Bureau (BBB) and Trustpilot.

 Below are some frequently asked questions about the BMW extended warranty: